Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 What to do in Sydney? - Take High Tea!

-The British (or was it really the Chinese?) gave us the enduring, and growing in popularity, "High Tea".
+The British (or was it really the Chinese?) gave us the enduring, and growing in popularity, “High Tea”.
 You can posh it up in most major cities around the world and Sydney is no exception.
+In fact treating yourself, or better still being treated to a High Tea is a one of the top things to do in Sydney.

 112 Macquarie Street

 If you enjoyed Hyde Park Barracks you might enjoy a walk along Macquarie Street.
-Macquarie Street has more 'old' buildings including Sydney Hospital and New South Wales Parliament House (that's State not Federal).
-There's also a nice coffee house in the hospital grounds not far from the Domain.
+Macquarie Street has more ‘old’ buildings including Sydney Hospital and New South Wales Parliament House (that’s State not Federal).
+There’s also a nice coffee-house in the hospital grounds not far from the Domain.

 Macquarie Street